configcat/docs/website/docs/advanced/notifications-webhooks.md

 using System.Security.Cryptography;
 using System.Text;

-// retrieved from ConfigCat Dashboard var signingKey = "configcat_whsk_VN3juirnVh5pNvCKd81RYRYchxUX4j3NykbZG2fAy88=";
+// retrieved from the ConfigCat Dashboard var signingKey = "configcat_whsk_VN3juirnVh5pNvCKd81RYRYchxUX4j3NykbZG2fAy88=";

 // retrieved from the X-ConfigCat-Webhook-Signature-V1 request header